YanniZ06/HaxeAL-Soft/README.md

 Alternatively, you can easily build HaxeAL Soft yourself by cloning the repo and following the given instructions.

-Documentation on the library can be found here: (LINK COMING SOON)
+Documentation on the library can be found here: yanniz06.github.io/HaxeAL-Soft/

 # Implemented Features
 - Full ALC and AL Integration